-You may think home insurance protects you from any damage to your home.
-But there are many hazards a standard homeowners policy doesn’t cover.
+You may think home insurance protects you from any damage to your home, but there are many hazards a standard homeowners policy doesn’t cover.
+Find out how to best protect your home.

 Homeowners insurance is a required purchase for most with a mortgage.
 However, homeowners aren’t required to know the details.